-I approached the thing sitting there on top of the white table.
+I walked up to the thing sitting there on top of the white table.
 Behind the voices and other sounds coming out of it I could hear a low hum somewhere behind those other sounds.
-Since dad said it “used electricity” and that was something to be careful for, I wasn’t sure what my fingers would feel when I touched the knob.
+Since dad said it “used electricity” and that was something to be careful of, I wasn’t sure what my fingers would feel when I touched the knob.
 But he said I could turn it off so I figured it would be okay, but still.

-I touched the small knob just a little with one finger.
-If just felt like other plastic things I played with.
-Then I touched it with two fingers and turned the knob and the voices got louder, and I startled.
+I touched the small knob with one finger.
+It just felt like other plastic things I played with.
+Then I touched it with two fingers and turned the knob and the voices got really loud, and it surprised me.

 Dad laughed, “Wrong way.
 Turn it the other way to turn it off!”

 I used my two fingers again and turned it the other way.
 There was a click and the voices and noises stopped, and then the hum stopped.
 The glass part went back to a small white square that got smaller and smaller until I couldn’t see it any more.